Senua's Saga: Hellblade II: Development

 The creative director of Ninja Theory, Tameem Antoniades, drew inspiration from the natural landscapes of Iceland while shaping both the setting and narrative of Senua's Saga: Hellblade II.

 Senua's Saga: Hellblade II was developed by Ninja Theory, the creators of Hellblade: Senua's Sacrifice (2017).
 Ninja Theory was acquired by Microsoft in 2018 and became a subsidiary of Xbox Game Studios.
 While about twenty people contributed to Senua's Sacrifice, the studio has since expanded to employ around one hundred workers, with approximately eighty of them working on Senua's Saga.

 Tameem Antoniades (pictured in 2014) served as the creative director of Hellblade II.

 After the release of the first part, Tameem Antoniades, co-founder and creative director of the studio, decided to take a break and went on a trip, during which he visited Iceland.
 He was so impressed by the beauty of the place that it inspired him to have Iceland as the game's main setting.
 Attwell described the country as a "geological theme park", and Ninja Theory chairman Dom Matthews later called the game "a love letter to Iceland."
 Antoniades stated that the studio wanted to write a story that could be compared to ancient myths and sagas.
 Antoniades participated in the early stages of development before leaving the company.
 Following his departure, David Garcia, the director of sound, Mark Slater-Tunstill, and Dan Attwell, the director of environment art, took on the roles of primary project leaders.

 The creators wanted to shift the emphasis from portraying Senua's internal battle with insanity to examining how she interacts with the outside world, shaped by her unique worldview.
 To accurately depict psychosis in Senua, they once again consulted with Paul Fletcher, a professor at Cambridge University, and individuals experiencing the disorder.

-Melina Jürgens, the motion capture artist and voice actor for the protagonist, expressed her disapproval of the portrayal that her character had "overcome all her adversity and healed."
-She emphasized that individuals with psychosis typically never fully recover from their condition.
+Melina Jürgens, who reprised her role as Senua, expressed her disapproval of the belief that her character had "overcome all her adversity and healed" after the events of Senua's Sacrifice, emphasizing that individuals with psychosis typically never fully recover from their condition.
 Her intention was to depict Senua's transformation from a "victim of psychosis" to someone who can not only manage her condition but also utilize it as a tool to accomplish her objectives.
 Ninja Theory has described Senua as a "beacon of hope" in the sequel.
-To further embody Senua's character, Jürgens traveled to Iceland to experience the area's harsh climate firsthand.
-She studied martial arts and fencing techniques to develop a unique fighting style and recorded scenes while in full costume and makeup, a process that took almost eight hours to fully apply.
-Additionally, the animators underwent military training to accurately mimic the movements of opponent characters.
-Abby Greenland and Helen Golan reprised their roles as the Furies—the voices that Senua hears.
+Jürgens used a process akin to method acting for her performance; this included traveling to Iceland, extensive training in swordplay and martial arts for more realistic combat, and spending eight hours having her character's makeup, hair, and costume put on before recording.
+Additionally, the animators underwent military training to ensure that enemy NPCs moved and behaved authentically.
+Abby Greenland and Helen Goalen reprised their roles as the "Furies" — the voices that Senua hears.